By Dr. David Barnett, subject matter expert, CSC Brand Monitoring

 Share this post

 In the first article in this two-part series, we looked at the impact of brand abuse and infringements against intellectual property (IP) on an organization’s brand value.
-In this second article, we delve into how action against enforceable infringements can deliver tangible return on investment (ROI) for a brand, and demonstrate the importance of a robust brand protection program.
+In this second article, we delve into how action against enforceable infringements can deliver tangible return on investment (ROI) for a brand, and demonstrate the importance of a robust brand protection programme.

 Enforceable infringements and ROI